-Corporation income tax ("CIT") applied for the Group are as below:
+Corporate income tax ("CIT") applied for the Group are as follows:

-- For Cu Chi Operation, the applicable statutory corporate income tax ("CIT) rate is 20% of taxable profit. - For Trang Bang Branch, CIT is applied according to each product type.
+- For the Cu Chi Operation, the CIT rate is 20% of taxable profit. - For the Trang Bang Branch, the CIT is applied according to each product type.
 In particular: